GrifP/abolishing-the-university/index.md

 *Should we work to abolish the university as it currently exists?*

-*What can you do locally to organize for activist education?*
+*What can you do locally to organize for activist study?*

 <br>

-This five-part course presents a series of freely accessible, seminal works in the field of abolitionist university studies, followed by a number of discussion and reflection questions.
+This five-part course presents a series of freely accessible works that examine universities from an abolitionist perspective, followed by a number of discussion and reflection questions.
 Each module is designed to be engaged first alone (approx. 2-3 hours/week), and then in a weekly reading group following the learning circle format.
 You are, of course, free to simply work through everything alone.
-For more about setting up a learning circle, visit [p2pu.org](http://www.p2pu.org).
+For more about setting up a learning circle, visit [p2pu.org](https://p2pu.org).

-The course was compiled by Yarden Katz and Grif Peterson, based on Abigail Boggs’s syllabus [“Abolitionist University Studies” (2019)](https://www.academia.edu/40213440/Abolitionist_University_Studies_Syllabus_Fall_2019) and materials by Abigail Boggs, Eli Meyerhoff, Nick Mitchell, and Zach Schwartz-Weinstein.
+The course was compiled by Yarden Katz and Grif Peterson, based on Abigail Boggs’s syllabus [“Abolitionist University Studies” (2019)](https://www.academia.edu/40213440/Abolitionist_University_Studies_Syllabus_Fall_2019).

 Here’s a further description of the full course from Abigail Boggs: